Chemaclass/chemaclass.com/content/blog/2023-08-02-how-to-get-everyone-on-board.md

 ---

 You cannot force people to change.
 On the contrary, the more you try to force it, the harder they will make it for you.
-Instead, focus on understanding them by acknowledging what they feel and thinking about what they do, and look for a common ground of [understanding people](/blog/understanding-people).
+Instead, focus on understanding them by acknowledging what they feel and thinking about what they do to create a common ground of [understanding each other](/blog/understanding-people).

 ![footer](/images/blog/2023-08-02/footer.jpg)